dalehenrich/sample/Sample.source/README.md

         do: [
             spec
                 package: 'Sample-Core' with: [ spec includes: 'Sample-Platform' ];
-                package: 'Sample-Platform' with: [ spec requires: 'Sample-Core' ];
                 package: 'Sample-Tests' with: [ spec requires: 'Sample-Core' ];
                 yourself.
             spec
                 group: 'default' with: #('Sample-Core');
-                group: 'platform' with: #('Sample-Platform');
                 group: 'tests' with: #('Sample-Tests');
                 yourself ].
+    spec
+        for: #'gemstone'
-    spec for: #'gemstone' do: [
+        do: [
+            spec
-            spec package: 'Sample-Platform' with: [ spec file: 'Sample-Platform.gemstone' ] ].
+                package: 'Sample-Platform.gemstone' with: [ spec requires: 'Sample-Core' ];
+                group: 'platform' with: #('Sample-Platform.gemstone') ].
+    spec
+        for: #'pharo'
-    spec for: #'pharo' do: [
+        do: [
+            spec
-            spec package: 'Sample-Platform' with: [ spec file: 'Sample-Platform.pharo' ] ].
+                package: 'Sample-Platform.pharo' with: [ spec requires: 'Sample-Core' ];
+                group: 'platform' with: #('Sample-Platform.pharo') ].
+    spec
+        for: #'squeak'
-    spec for: #'squeak' do: [
+        do: [
+            spec
-            spec package: 'Sample-Platform' with: [ spec file: 'Sample-Platform.squeak' ] ]
+                package: 'Sample-Platform.squeak' with: [ spec requires: 'Sample-Core' ];
+                group: 'platform' with: #('Sample-Platform.squeak') ]
 ```

 And here's the **Metacello project** directory structure: